Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_intermediate_2.rst

     python main.py fit --optimizer SGD --optimizer.lr=0.01

-Furthermore, any custom subclass of ``torch.optim.Optimizer`` can be used as an optimizer:
+Furthermore, any custom subclass of :class:`torch.optim.Optimizer` can be used as an optimizer:

 .. code:: python